pc-guru91/Advanced-Regression-Techniques/README.md

   ![overallqual](https://user-images.githubusercontent.com/38479244/40111812-dbe39c8a-58b8-11e8-85ad-82443885a326.png)

  #### GrLivArea.
   There are some outliers present.
 We will address them later.
 For now, we will identify that positive relationship exists between GrLivArea and SalePrice.
+Also, notice that GrLivArea = 1stFlrSF + 2ndFlrSF + LowQualFinSF.

   ![grlivarea](https://user-images.githubusercontent.com/38479244/40111819-e1c9efd2-58b8-11e8-93b4-d58eb031a81d.png)

 #### YearBuilt
   The growing trends across the timeline is evident.
-However, cyclicality is present, meaning SalePrice is affected by business cycles and economic upturns and downturns, which are volatile and extremely difficult to predict.
-In this case, it seems for YearBuilt to show a more defined cyclical trend than that of YearRemodel.
+However, cyclicality is found meaning SalePrice is affected by business cycles and economic upturns and downturns, which are volatile and extremely difficult to predict.
+In this case, YearBuilt shows a more defined cyclical trend than that of YearRemodel.

   ![yearbulit yearremod](https://user-images.githubusercontent.com/38479244/40111833-e8d73df2-58b8-11e8-9798-55642f8b5b1e.png)